 Membership in the unique special access class assigned for MPS (based on subclause 4.4A of 3GPP TS 22.011 [2]) provides certain 5GMM priority treatments and exemptions to MPS-subscribed UEs.

 An MPS-subscribed UE is configured with at least one access class in the range 11-15 on the USIM.
-An MPS-subscribed UE shall be exempt from NAS level 5GMM congestion controls.
+A UE configured to use AC11 – 15 in selected PLMN shall be exempt from NAS level 5GMM congestion controls.

 Editor’s note: NAS level 5GMM congestion control is FFS and will be captured by CT1 based on stage 2 requirements.

-An MPS-subscribed UE shall be exempt from 5GMM procedure backoff timers.
+A UE configured to use AC11 – 15 in selected PLMN shall be exempt from 5GMM procedure backoff timers.

 Editor’s note: 5GMM procedure backoff timers are FFS.

-An MPS-subscribed UE shall be exempt from failed service request procedure retry counter limitations.
+A UE configured to use AC11 – 15 in selected PLMN shall be exempt from failed service request procedure retry counter limitations.

 Editor’s note: Service request procedure retry counters are FFS.